Home › How Litigation Costs Behave > When settlement and trial preparation move togetherWhen settlement and trial preparation move together

 This pattern is often experienced as a gradual increase in activity and cost over the life of a dispute.

-Individual steps can appear reasonable when taken in isolation.
+Individual steps may appear reasonable when taken in isolation.

 The overall pattern emerges from how those steps are structured to occur together.